-Workplaces everywhere are placing more emphasis on employee wellness.
+Workplaces everywhere are placing more emphasis on employee wellness, and if not, they should be.

 “No organization can expect to foster a positive culture without healthy employees.
 Employees need to feel their best – physically, mentally and emotionally – in order to contribute to a positive culture.” – Forbes

 Lack of sleep and poor sleep quality are the leading causes of employee burnout.
-Poor sleep habits can impact both your physical and emotional health.
+Poor sleep habits can impact both your physical health and your emotional health pretty severely.

 “Don’t get enough sleep, and your productivity suffers.
 You’ll have less energy and react slower.
 You’ll feel less creative and focused, and have difficulty making decisions and solving problems.” – Matterapp.com

-It’s no longer considered a badge of honor to burn the midnight oil and ‘get by’ on only two hours of rest.
+It’s no longer considered a badge of honor to be able to get by on only two hours of rest.
+Brag about that and pretty soon you’ll be eating your words when your work and your health suffer for it.
 We now know it’s more sleep, not less, that leads to success in business and in life!

 Poor Mental Health

-- increased awareness and reduce the stigma in the workplace
+- Increase awareness and reduce the stigma in the workplace

 Poor Physical Health

-Businesses lose millions of dollars every year due to the poor health of their employees.
+Businesses lose millions of dollars every year due to the poor physical health of their employees.
+This is a very unfortunate fact, but it’s true.

 “…poor health costs the U.S. economy $576 billion a year, according to new research.
 Of that amount, 39 percent, or $227 billion is from “lost productivity” from employee absenteeism due to illness or what researchers called “presenteeism,” when employees report to work but illness keeps them from performing at their best.” – Forbes